stelgenhof/AiLight/README.md

 ![AiLight](https://raw.githubusercontent.com/wiki/stelgenhof/AiLight/images/ailight_logo.png)

-**AiLight** is a custom firmware for the inexpensive Ai-Thinker (or equivalent) RGBW WiFi light bulbs that has a ESP8266 onboard and controlled by the MY9291 LED driver.
+**AiLight** is a custom firmware for the inexpensive Ai-Thinker (or equivalent) RGBW WiFi light bulbs that has an ESP8266 on board and is controlled by the MY9291 or MY9231 LED driver.

 Current Stable Release: **v0.6.0** (Please read the [changelog](https://github.com/stelgenhof/AiLight/blob/master/CHANGELOG.md) for detailed information).